sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

 # Elevate Sales Meeting

-## Lab Scenario
+## Lab Overview

-AI-powered sales intelligence can help improve your customer conversations and professionalism, and it can help you streamline follow-through.
-You can use Microsoft Copilot for Sales to help you remember details of your conversations and follow up on key moments.
-As a result, you're able to focus on doing what you do best.
+In this lab, you'll explore the Copilot for Sales app within Microsoft Teams, designed to enhance your meeting efficiency with sales contacts.
+You will learn how to view the meeting preparation card, access and edit connected CRM records, and receive real-time sales tips during meetings.
+These features are aimed at helping you stay focused and accelerate deal closures.

 ## Lab Objectives

 In this, you wil perform:

-- Create a Teams Meeting
+- Task 1: Create a Teams Meeting
-- Use Microsoft Copilot for Sales AI in a recorded sales meeting
+- Task 2: Use Microsoft Copilot for Sales AI in a recorded sales meeting
-- Analyze sales meetings with AI-generated meeting summaries
+- Task 3: Analyze sales meetings with AI-generated meeting summaries

 ### Task 1: Create a Teams Meeting